BesnikShala/Milestone-project-1/README.md

 ### GitHub Clone

 To Clone this project you can do so via the GitHub Repository.

+- Firstly log into GitHub and locate the GitHub Repository.

-Next to the green Gitpod button there is a **'Code'** button, click on this to provide you with the site 'URL' which you can copy.
+- Next to the green Gitpod button there is a **'Code'** button, click on this to open a dropdown menu named **Clone**.
+Here you can see the site 'URL' which you can copy.

-You can then paste the url into the editor with the following command **git clone**. e.g git clone https://github.com/BesnikShala/Milestone-project-1.git.
+- Once you have copied the link, you can then paste the url into the editor with the following command **git clone**. e.g git clone https://github.com/BesnikShala/Milestone-project-1.git.

 # Credits